 Sonograms and MRIs are not substitutes for screening mammograms.
 Sonography may be used in conjunction with a mammogram if there is a certain type of abnormality.
-MRIs are used to screen women, even at a young age, at high risk for breast cancer in conjunction with mammograms and sonograms.
+MRIs are helpful for women with dense breasts and can be used to screen women, even at a young age, at high risk for breast cancer in conjunction with mammograms and sonograms.

 Who should be screened for breast cancer?

-The United States Preventive Health Services Task Force has recommended screening mammography every two years starting at age 50 to 70.
-Some physician groups are adhering to these guidelines while others do not.
-Discuss with your doctor which guidelines are best for you.
+The United States Preventive Health Services Task Force has recommended screening mammography every two years starting at age 50 to 74.

 What are the benefits of screening?